rsyncd.conf(5) — Linux manual page

 You may use references to environment variables in the values of

 parameters.
-String parameters will have %VAR% references
+String parameters will have %VAR% references expanded

-at connection time, such as RSYNC_USER_NAME.
-Non-string
+connection time, such as RSYNC_USER_NAME.
+Non-string parameters

-environment, or if a sequence of characters is not a valid
+if a sequence of characters is not a valid reference (such as an

-reference (such as an un-paired percent sign), the raw characters
+un-paired percent sign), the raw characters are passed through

-compatibility and safety (e.g. expanding a non-existent %VAR% to
+(e.g. expanding a non-existent %VAR% to an empty string in a path

-an empty string in a path could result in a very unsafe path).
+could result in a very unsafe path).
+The safest way to insert a

-The safest way to insert a literal % into a value is to use %%.
+literal % into a value is to use %%.

 MODULE PARAMETERS top

-After the global parameters you should define a number of
+After the global parameters you should define a number of modules,

-modules, each module exports a directory tree as a symbolic name.
+each module exports a directory tree as a symbolic name.
+Modules

-or trailing whitespace will be discarded.
+whitespace will be discarded.

 There is also a special module name of "[global]" that does not